 This involves causing an individual’s death through reckless or negligent driving.
 Charges range from a misdemeanor to a felony, and penalties for vehicular manslaughter vary depending on whether drugs, alcohol, or extreme recklessness were involved.

-Being accused of homicide in Platte County, MO is a serious issue.
-It’s vital to know what actions to take after being questioned, arrested, or indicted.
-Our knowledgeable homicide legal team in Platte County, MO suggests the following steps:
+If you’re accused of homicide in Platte County, MO, it is a serious matter.
+Knowing what to do after being questioned, arrested, or indicted is crucial, and our skilled Platte County, MO homicide legal team suggests you take the following steps:

 Platte County Resources